Announcements

 5. Why is the City conducting a water rate study?

-Rate studies are conducted as an industry best practice to ensure that a utility’s financial health is maintained and that the City is setting a course toward meeting future financial obligations.
+Rate studies are conducted as an industry best practice to ensure that a utility’s financial health is maintained and that the City is setting a course toward meeting future financial and service obligations.
 The industry standard is to perform comprehensive rate studies every three to five years; our last study was in 2017.
-At the time, the Oxnard City Council evaluated several options and ultimately chose a one-time rate adjustment of 14% that took effect on September 1, 2017.
+At that time, the Oxnard City Council evaluated several options and ultimately chose a one-time rate adjustment of 14% that took effect on September 1, 2017.
 A water rate pass-through increase of 1.9% was administratively processed and took effect on January 1, 2017.
 The rate increase in January 2017 was the last time water rates were increased.

 In September 2021, Oxnard water rates were decreased by 3.4% due to the removal of the Infrastructure Use Fee (IUF) from City utility rates.
 Since the last rate study, the costs of supplies including the purchase of water from the State Water Project have increased.
 The water industry is experiencing the same global impacts of inflation.
 The water utility is self-funded, so its revenues must equal its expenditures.
 Water rates must cover the cost of service and maintain prudent reserves in case of an emergency, such as an earthquake or wildfire, that could damage major critical infrastructure.
 With water rate adjustments, the City will be able to increase the annual level of capital reinvestment needed to upgrade aged-out infrastructure and provide financially and operationally sustainable water service.